Making healthy food choices can sometimes be tricky, whether you are living with a disability or not.

 A healthy diet can improve your immune system and recovery from illness

 It’s important to follow expert advice from reliable sources when it comes to nutrition and diet

-How can healthy habits around nutrition and diet improve the lives of people living with intellectual or physical disability?
+So how can healthy habits around nutrition and diet improve the lives of people with disability?

 Senior dietitian at NDIS-registered health and disability support organisation Kinela, Jamil Tuazon, shares how food choices can impact our overall wellbeing as well as her top tips for healthy eating.

 Healthy eating and living with disability

 There are a variety of reasons why people with disability may experience more health issues as a consequence of poor diet choices or limited access to nutrition information.

 For example, research also shows that people on the autism spectrum can have increased food selectivity related to food categories, texture, smell, colour, temperature or appearance which may lead to an unbalanced diet.